mdancho84/mdancho84.github.io/_posts/2016-7-12-orderSimulatoR.md

 image: cannondale_bike.jpg
 ---

 In this post, we will be discussing `orderSimulatoR`, which enables __fast and easy `R` order simulation for customer and product learning__.
 The basic premise is to simulate data that you'd retrieve from a `SQL` query of an ERP system.
 The data can then be merged with products and customers tables to data mine.
 I'll go through the basic steps to create an order data set that combines customers and products, and I'll wrap up with some visualizations to show how you can use order data to expose trends.
-You can get the scripts and the `bikes data set` data at the `orderSimulatoR` [GitHub repository](https://github.com/mdancho84/orderSimulatoR).
+You can get the scripts and the Cannondale `bikes data set` at the `orderSimulatoR` [GitHub repository](https://github.com/mdancho84/orderSimulatoR).
 In case you are wondering what simulated orders look like, click [here](#joining-orders) to scroll to the end result.

 > __About the Photo:__
 > The bicycle in the photo is one of Cannondale's top-of-the-line cross-country mountain bikes, the Scalpel.
-The `orderSimulatoR` scripts were used to create the `bikes data set`, which simulates orders for the bicycle manufacturer, Cannondale.
+The `orderSimulatoR` scripts were used to create the Cannondale `bikes data set`, which simulates orders for the bicycle manufacturer, Cannondale.
 The data set uses their 2016 models.
 For more information, visit their website at [www.cannondale.com](http://www.cannondale.com/en/USA).